KNEE REPLACEMENT SPECIALIST IN HOUSTON, TX

 Knee Replacement Surgery Houston

 The knee plays a critical role in your quality of life and mobility.
-The decision to pursue knee replacement surgery in Houston is one you’ll make in conjunction with an orthopedic surgeon, who will assess your condition and advise on the best path forward.
+The decision to pursue knee replacement surgery in Houston is one you’ll make in conjunction with a knee replacement specialist, who will assess your condition and advise on the best path forward.
 In general, though, ideal candidates for knee replacement surgery share several characteristics and symptoms:

 - Severe knee pain limits your ability to engage in everyday activities, such as walking or climbing stairs.